InCodeLearning/InCodeLearning/README.md

 - Detail oriented, be able to explain what you learned and your contributed code to others.
 - Knowing basic git and [github workflow](https://guides.github.com/introduction/flow/).
 - Must be able to coordinate with each repo's schedule if already established and follow the deadlines strictly.
+- Please complete the [github workflow practice here](https://github.com/InCodeLearning/git-github/blob/master/github-workflow-homework.md) and send me the link of your repo before you join the team.

 **Preferred:**